USS Forrestal: 1981–1987

-Forrestal in New Orleans

-The ship and crew performed so well in Ocean Safari '87 that Forrestal's commanding officer, CAPT John A. Pieno Jr., recommended that the ship be granted a special liberty call in the United States as a reward.
+The ship and crew performed so well in Ocean Safari '87 that Forrestal's commanding officer, Captain John A. Pieno Jr., recommended that the ship be granted a special liberty call in the United States as a reward.
 Special liberty calls serve to reward Navy personnel with a trip to other parts of the U.S. and provides Americans who would normally never see warships and planes an up close look at life in the United States Navy.
 CAPT Pieno being a native of New Orleans, Louisiana, decided that New Orleans, during her Mardi Gras celebration, would be the perfect location to show off his pride and joy.
 During her trip to New Orleans Forrestal broke another record by becoming the largest naval warship ever to come up the Mississippi River.
 Also during her four days in New Orleans she accommodated tours for over 40,000 visitors.
 The tour included viewings and descriptions of all her aircraft, damage control demonstrations, and the crowd's favorite, a ride on one of her four aircraft elevators.